SecretDecks/Contentwriting/Know-Thyself.md

 ## "Ending"

-Since the beginning of thought we have had the urge to "Know Thyself.”
-But why?
+But why since the beginning of thought have we had the urge to "Know Thyself?"
 Might it be that within us lies an answer so powerful and life-changing, that it's difficult to imagine, let alone attempt to realize?
 Let us try together, while creating something meaningful along the way.

 *“He who knows others is wise; he who knows himself is enlightened.”*
 ― Lao Tzu